University Writing Portfolio FAQs

 We have provided guidance below on important topics that frequently come up when answering questions students have had about the University Writing Portfolio.

 You are welcome to submit any kind of writing that you believe showcases your abilities to write at the college level.
 This might look like a research paper or an argumentative paper, but it could also look like a case study, a literature review, an infographic with a cover letter, a business letter or memo, a lab report (as long as it contains an introduction, lit review, discussion, and/or conclusion section), a financial analysis, a design proposal, or a how-to manual.
 To put it another way, there are very few limits or restrictions.
-We do recommend that you look for a piece of writing with 500 words or more, but that is not a concrete requirement.
+We do recommend that you look for a piece of writing with 500 words or more, but it is not a requirement.

 Ask yourself a few questions when selecting your writing for the UWP: Am I particularly proud of this piece of writing?
 What does this writing highlight in terms of my strengths as a writer and a communicator?
 Does this writing show what I am capable of as a college student?
 What does this writing show about my readiness for upper-division writing or writing in my future career?